-To the Board of Supervisors Lake Harris Community Development District City of Leesburg, Florida
+To the Board of Supervisors

+Lake Harris Community Development District

+City of Leesburg, Florida

-We have examined Lake Harris Community Development District, City of Leesburg, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the period from inception April 25, 2022 to September 30, 2022.
+We have examined Lake Harris Community Development District, City of Leesburg, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the fiscal year ended September 30, 2024.
 Management is responsible for District's compliance with those requirements.
 Our responsibility is to express an opinion on District's compliance based on our examination.